Mayor Stephen Lesslie

 • Parents and Citizens committees for both Portland Central and Cullen Bullen Public Schools.

 Councillor Steve Ring came to the local area since October 1987 and has been the manager of Hartley Historic Site since that time.

 He has been involved with a number of local organisations including:

 - A member of Council’s Tourism and Heritage committees

 - Lithgow Museum Network and

 - P & C's Committees for both Portland Central and St Josephs Portland

 Councillor Ring has received Two NSW National Trust Awards, for Conservation and Adaptive Reuse and a highly commended for a heritage Development Control Plan.

 Councillor Maree Statham

 Elected to Council in 2012, Councillor Statham was elected as Mayor from 2012 to 2016.
 Councillor Statham is a prominent business owner in the Local Government Area as well as being a dedicated Councillor.
-Mayor Statham is Chair on many Council Committee's and has been an active member of many community committees over the years, some include;
+Councillor Statham is Chair on many Council Committee’s and has been an active member of many community committees over the years, some include;

 - Past Chairperson of Portland Art Society – 20 years